Blog/NotesConcept

 A structured approach is very important when appearing for a frontend system design interview since most of the frontend system design can be overwhelming for an hour-long interview.

-This most comprehensive Frontend System Design cheat sheet will provide a guided framework-driven approach to handle any Frontend System Design Interview.
-This will help you to ace this interview by completing the important part of the system design within time limits.
+This comprehensive Frontend System Design Cheat Sheet will provide a guided framework-driven approach to handle any Frontend System Design Interview.
+This will help you to ace the System Design Interview by completing the important part of the system design within time limits.
 Let's start

 Topic Covered